 Connect with other expecting mums

 In the end, remember that mood swings are part and parcel of pregnancy.
-Don’t overthink them.
-They’ll ease as you get closer to your due date, and you’ll experience a new positivity as soon as you hold your little one in your arms.
+Don't overthink them.
+They'll ease as you get closer to your due date, and you'll experience a new positivity as soon as you hold your little one in your arms.
 But if your emotions get too severe that it is affecting your daily life, do not hesitate to open up to someone and your doctor about it.

 Updates by Pheona Ilagan